UniMath/agda-unimath/src/metric-spaces/metric-space-of-cauchy-approximations-in-a-complete-metric-space.lagda.md

 of the cauchy sequences in the underlying metric space.

 This is the
-{{#concept "metric space of cauchy approximations" Disambiguation="in a complete metric space" Agda=metric-space-cauchy-approximations-Complete-Metric-Space}}
+{{#concept "metric space of cauchy approximations" Disambiguation="in a complete metric space" Agda=metric-space-of-cauchy-approximations-Complete-Metric-Space}}
 in a saturated complete metric space.

 In a complete metric space, all Cauchy approximations are